 “This is a disturbing case of violence against a woman and her children occurring over the course of a 13-year relationship.
 The three children of the relationship witnessed their mother being physically assaulted and humiliated by their father.
 The youngest child was subjected to physical abuse starting at 16 months.
 The father desires access with the children.
 He will have no access.”

 The seven-year legal battle was long and draining.
 During this time, Ian divorced his wife.
 Ian and Janet moved in together.
-They were happy to be together again.
-But.
-Janet was struggling with mental health issues.
+They were happy to be together again, but Janet was struggling with mental health issues.
 She could not sleep at night.
 She had nightmares.
 Her daytime was full of flashbacks and tears.
 Janet was terrified to leave her home and was put on disability from work.
 In 2011, she was diagnosed with Post Traumatic Stress Disorder (PTSD) and began therapy and medication.
 Her younger daughter, who was six at the time, was also diagnosed with PTSD that year.
 She, too, suffered nightmares, disassociation, peed in garbage cans and was suicidal.
 Her oldest daughter was diagnosed with PTSD, in 2016.
 There were many trips to psychiatrists for both Janet and her daughters.
 The entire family received many hours of counseling.
 10% of all abused women will be diagnosed with PTSD.

-In 2013, Janet left her 15-year career at the telecommunications company and was put on long-term disability.
+In 2013, Janet left her 15-year career in the Coporate world and was put on long-term disability.
 She has been rebuilding ever since.
 She blogs and maintains a Facebook site, dubbed "Freedom Within: My Journey through Domestic Violence & PTSD (facebook.com/fw.dvptsd)," to share her story with more than 9,000 followers.

 Janet is now writing a book about the traumatic effects on the survivors of domestic violence.
 She has learned that one in nine women survivors of domestic abuse will be diagnosed with PTSD.
 Janet has also been operating secret support groups on Facebook for abused women, where she offers counsel, guidance and support.
 The groups allow other abused women to know that they are not alone.
 Janet also began to mentor abused women at Verbal Abuse Journals (verbalabusejournals.com) where she supervises the free program that connects survivors of domestic abuse to online support and guidance.

 Janet and Ian want to give back and offer more outreach.
-Saskatchewan, the province where she lives, has reported the highest number of domestic violence cases in Canada.
+Saskatchewan, the province where they live, has reported the highest number of domestic violence cases in Canada.
 Maple Creek, where Janet and Ian live, is a beautiful rustic town, but the nearest support for survivors is an hour away.
 Local mental health departments are overtaxed and support long waiting lists.

 Janet and Ian both recognize the challenge of an inadequate support system.
 Abused women may not have access to a vehicle to get to the nearest shelter or be able to safely seek help.
 As a result, Janet is establishing a nonprofit support group for survivors of domestic abuse.
 She believes this support and education can help survivors gain their freedom.

 Janet has returned to school, where she is enrolled in psychology/social work courses and is studying the effects of trauma on adults and children.
 She is also speaking publicly about the effects of domestic violence on the family and trauma for survivors.

 In October 2017, Janet and Ian were married before family and friends.
-They are now ready for the next stage of their life; read to help abused women in a new way.
-Ian is in full support of Janet’s aspirations.
+They are now ready for the next stage of their life; ready to help abused women in a new way.
 They want to offer abused women and their children a safe place to heal in the form of a ranch.
 Janet has reestablished her love for horses and has purchased a young mare.
 She has found therapy and peace around the horse.
 Why is horses the way to go?
 When a person becomes traumatized they become disconnected from themselves.
 Through equine therapy, through the horse, there can be a reconnection.
 According to Dr. Laurie Sullivan-Sakeada, a Utah based Clinical Psychologist and leading practitioner of EAP, horses are prey animals, and, like those who have been abused , they rely on their heightened senses for survival.
 They react to and mirror the emotions of visitors directly, without words.
 Horses respond negatively to negative emotions.
 They respond positively to positive emotions, and they have no ulterior motives.

 Domestic violence costs Canadians more than $7 billion each year.
 Costs cover police, ambulance services, hospital stays, time missed from work and much more.
 Domestic violence is an epidemic that has gripped our society for too long and has overtaxed hospitals, court houses and police stations.